 Most transfers must be completed within 60 days from account opening.
 Wait too long to make a transfer, and you may miss out on the 0% APR period.

 Card issuers usually limit how much you can transfer to a percentage of your total credit limit or a specific dollar amount.
 Issuers also factor in the total cost of the balance transfer, which includes any balance transfer fees.

 And, to repeat, the low interest rate will expire.
 If you don’t use balance transfer cards to seriously pay down or pay off a debt, it won’t help you very much.

 Debt consolidation loans combine multiple debts into one monthly payment that you pay over a predetermined time period.
 Since these loans usually have lower interest rates than credit cards, you save money on interest.
 Debt consolidation loans typically have terms of two to five years, the length determined by how much you’re borrowing.

-Such programs may involve secured and unsecured loan.
+Such programs may involve secured and unsecured loans to consolidate credit card debt.
 A secured loan is backed by one of your assets; home equity loans are a common type of debt consolidation loan.
 If your home is worth significantly more than you owe on the mortgage, you may be able to borrow against that equity.
 Because an unsecured loan is not tied to collateral, it’s riskier for the lender, so the interest is usually higher.